sisrfeng/lua-funcs/POPUP.md

 # Popup tracking

 [WIP] An implementation of the Popup API from vim in Neovim.
 Hope to upstream  when complete

 ## Goals

-Provide an API that is compatible with the vim `popup_*` APIs.
-After stablization and any required features are merged into Neovim, we can upstream this and expose the API in vimL to create better compatibility.
+Provide an API that is
+compatible with the vim `popup_*` APIs.
+After stablization and
+any required features are merged into Neovim, we can upstream this and expose the API in ¿vimL¿ to create better compatibility.

 ## Notices
 - **2021-09-19:** we now follow Vim's convention of the first line/column of the screen being indexed 1, so that 0 can be used for centering.